BlakDance is a national industry organisation for First Nations

 What the world calls climate change, First Peoples call colonisation.

 Preparing Ground, co-directed by Marilyn Miller, Jasmin Sheppard and Katina Olsen, is a powerful new dance work that speaks through movement and language - carrying the weight of history and the fire of resistance.
 Projections reveal a landscape both sacred and stolen, while sound and movement entwine to evoke a deep connection to Country.
-This world premiere invites audiences to consider, what does it mean to belong to a land that remembers
+Audiences are invited to consider, what does it mean to belong to a land that remembers?

 Australian Dance Theatre, BlakDance and Adelaide Festival are thrilled to announce Caleena Sansbury and Rikki Wilson as the recipients of the 2025 Blak Futures Residencies.